-You can have up to ten character slots in Diablo 4 though, so if you aren’t sure then use the beta to try them all out for a quest or two.
-Your progress isn’t carried over to the full release anyway, and you’re limited to level 20, so now is the right time to mess around.
+You can have up to ten character slots in Diablo 4 though, so if you aren’t sure, then try them all out for a quest or two.
 With ten slots and five classes, you can even take them all out for a spin twice if that tickles your fancy.
 Try and add any more than ten, though, and find yourself facing off against one of the worst enemies of all – a Diablo 4 error code.

 Unlock hotbar slots to maximize skill availability

 Once you’ve found your main and embark on your journey through Kyovashad, you might notice that not all of your hot bar skill slots are immediately available to you.
 Once you spend your first one or two skill points – with one skill point gained each time you level up – your two right-hand slots will open, meaning you can equip two skills.
 The remaining four are locked until you reach level eight, at which point they unlock automatically and you’ll be able to assign the six skills that make up your best build, like those in our best Diablo 4 Barbarian build.